Compressed Federated Reinforcement Learning with a Generative Model: Experiments

-In this section, we carry out numerical experiments to showcase the effectiveness of the \compfedrl ~algorithm. \paragraph{Setup.} We examine five variations of the noisy grid-world environment, some of which contain walls (as illustrated in Figure \ref{Maps}).
+We examine five variations of the noisy grid-world environment, some of which contain walls (as illustrated in Figure \ref{Maps} of Appendix).
 Details regarding these environments and more results can be found in Appendix \ref{apendix:env} and Appendix \ref{apendix:result}, respectively.
 The $Q$-function is initialized with zero entries, and we set $\gamma=0.8$.
 After each round of communication $t$, we evaluate the estimated $Q$ through the root mean square error (RMSE) between the estimated $\overline{Q}_t$ and the optimal $Q^*$.

 To measure the communication efficiency of compression, we not only monitor the RMSE in communication rounds but also track the number of bits used by each agent.
 We evaluate communicated bits by considering floating point precision (FPP) to be 32 bits.
 Then, in each round of communication, for FedRL (i.e., \compfedrl ~without compression), \compfedrl ~with \topk, and \compfedrl ~with \sparsifiedk, the payload consumes $ |S||A| \times FPP $ bits, $ K \times \left(\lceil \log_2(|S||A|) \rceil + FPP\right) $ bits, and $ K' \times \left(\lceil \log_2(|S||A|) \rceil + FPP\right)$ bits, respectively.
 Here, $K'$ is the size of the selected set by \sparsifiedk ~to be sent, and the factor $\lceil \log_2(|S||A|) \rceil$ comes from indicating $K$ ($K'$) indices in the dimension of the state-action space.